 In some places God starts sounding eerily similar to Satan.
 In ayah 108 it says (with wording highly similar to Satan’s passage in ayah 43) that God makes every nation find their doings attractive.
 It is regularly mentioned that unbelievers reject Muhammad because God Himself has prevented them from being able to accept His teachings.
 Ayah 9 records God as saying He would only send an angel down by disguising the angel as a man.
-It sounds rather impish, like the rabbit trick of the leprechaun in Darby O’Gill, and combines negatively in my mind with the “I-only-tricked-you-into-thinking-you-killed-Jesus” story from an-Nisa.
+It sounds rather impish, like the rabbit trick of the leprechaun in Darby O’Gill (to answer Darby’s wish that someone can see the captured leprechaun king and thus prove Darby isn’t crazy, the leprechaun allows himself to be seen…as a rabbit), and combines negatively in my mind with the “I-only-tricked-you-into-thinking-you-killed-Jesus” story from an-Nisa.
 With jinn, Satan, and even God working to delude and deafen unbelievers, Muhammad is taught not to be discouraged when they don’t convert.

 God frequently calls to attention that the pagans will go to hell.
 In general religion, passages describing Hell are meant to effect one or some combination of these three emotions: horror, compassion, catharsis.
 While those who are predisposed to sympathize with the Quran might read these verses as evoking compassion, I’m afraid that many details and nuances suggested catharsis as I read it.
 Three times (1,2,3) after some description of the trouble the unbelievers have given Muhammad, God tells Muhammad “If you could but see…” and describes the mortification, fear, or pain that the unbelievers will feel as they enter Hell.
 God mocks the unbelievers as they enter Hell, asking “where are your intercessors?” and “is not [Hell] real?”
 It is this mocking that leaves with me the impression these passages are more to provide a catharsis to Muhammad’s resentment, rather than inspire pity for the future suffering of so many people.
 As if to temper or justify the catharsis, the surah also makes sure to assert that Hell is a just punishment, not excessive, and that the unbelievers will recognize their deservedness.
 While earlier ayat said the unbelievers would lie about their lives to avoid punishment, ayah 130 has both the jinn and unbelievers acknowledging and testifying their guilt on the Day of Judgement.